How to Stop Your Puppy Whining

 For a Sheltie that's whining out of loneliness, you'll have to try your best to spend more quality time interacting with her.
 If you don't have a lot of spare time, make the time that you do spend together really count: play, groom, train and cuddle.

 Normally, it's fairly easy to tell when your Sheltie is whining out of fear.
 Look for a direct cause to her fear.
 Fireworks, thunderstorms, strangers in the house or unexplained loud noises could be spooking her (even when you know she is perfectly safe).

 If she's an anxious dog, she might be whining simply because you're acting stressed out.
 Or perhaps there's been a change to her daily routine.

 Don't attempt to punish or correct her for whining out of fear or anxiety.
-That will only increase her stress and making the whining worse.
+That will only increase her stress and make the whining worse.

-If you lend credence to your dog's whining by patting, sympathizing and cooing, she won't actually be comforted by it.
-Instead, she'll be more worried, because in a dog's mind you're validating the fear. ("Good girl, keep whining, that's right.")
-So don't pander to her but instead, distract her with play, or run through an obedience routine.
+Instead, ignore the whining and create a distraction instead.
+Now this may be hard to do at first and, in fact, it can feel like the least natural reaction in the world.
+But it really is the best thing to undo her conditioning.
+That’s because, if you lend credence to your dog's whining by patting, sympathizing and cooing, she won't actually be comforted by it.
+Instead, she'll be more worried, because you're actually validating the fear. ("Good girl, keep whining, that's right.")
+So don't pander to her with sympathy.

 4. She wants to go outside

 If your Sheltie's whining because she needs to go outside, give yourself - and her - a pat on the back!
 This is the sign of a well-trained dog.
 She needs to go badly enough to be whining about it and she knows not to do it inside.
 In whining, she's smart enough to try and let you know about it by grabbing your attention.